 One summer afternoon, I decided to try my luck with a thick, bulky tube bait.
 I quickly realized my usual worm and offset shank hooks wouldn’t cut it for this bait type.

 That’s when I discovered wide gap hooks.
 With their wider gap between the shank and the point, these hooks were ideal for thicker baits.
-I’ve found that sizes 2/0 to 5/0 work great for largemouth bass, particularly when using larger soft plastics or tubes.
+I’ve found that sizes 2/0 to 5/0 work great for largemouth bass, mainly when using larger soft plastics or tubes.

 Wide gap hooks have become essential to my bass fishing toolkit.